A Pseudo-likelihood Approach to Under-5 Mortality Estimation: Discussion

-Limitations of our approach to extend the Turnbull estimator include the lack of a well-justified variance estimate.
+Limitations of our nonparametric proposed approach include that the Turnbull estimator lacks a well-justified variance estimate.
 As previously noted, a variance estimate is not readily available due to the non-Gaussian, cubed-root asymptotics, and a bootstrap estimate of the variance is not applicable for similar reasons.
 More work needs to be done before comparisons between the nonparametric and parametric approaches (and model validation procedures) can be made with some degree of calibration.

 In conclusion, we have provided a method for obtaining a complete, continuous survival curve for children under the age of 5 using assumed parametric models.
 Our method enables estimations using interval-censored, left-truncated observations, as is required for period estimates of mortality from DHS data.
 Furthermore, aspects of survey design, which are particularly relevant in LMICs, may be directly incorporated into our modeling framework to provide design-consistent estimates of mortality with finite population variances.
-All software for fitting the models proposed in this paper is available in the \texttt{R} package \texttt{pssst}, available at \url{https://github.com/pssst}.

 \begin{appendices}